 Your energy just got easier

-Government regulations changed how retailers offer electricity.
-We're also doing our bit to make energy simpler.
+Government regulations direct how retailers offer electricity.
+But we're also doing our bit to make energy simpler.
 And more affordable.
 From the energy plans we offer to tools that help you monitor your usage and a choice of ways to pay your bill.

 What is the DMO and what does it mean for you?

 The Default Market Offer (DMO) is a government initiative to make electricity prices more affordable and easier to understand.
 The DMO represents a benchmark, or reference price, for setting and explaining prices to a wide range of customers.
 Learn more about what this means for you.

 At AGL, we offer plans with rates fixed for up to 2 years to give you certainty.
 Discover more reasons to be with us.

 Check out our FAQs below, or get in touch with us if you have any questions.

 We want to make sure you’re on the best plan for you.

 From 1 July 2019, the Australian Energy Regulator (AER) set regulated price caps for electricity customers on most ‘standing offers’ in NSW, South Australia and south-east Queensland.
 This is known as the Default Market Offer (DMO).

 The price cap is calculated based on prescribed usage levels for an average customer.
 This means individual customers may pay more than the annual cap if their usage exceeds the average.